MKme/ST7735-Color-TFT-Display/README.md

 # ST7735-LCD
-ST7735 128X128 SPI Display Code &amp; Projects
-1.44" 128x128 Color TFT Display code and my notes Examples using both the Adafruit Libraries and the Arduino built-in TFT library Install the Adafruit GFX library and the Adafruit ST7735 library in library manager within the Arduino IDE.
+Eric's ST7735 128X128 SPI Display Code &amp; Projects 1.44" 128x128 Color TFT Display code and my notes Examples using both the Adafruit Libraries and the Arduino built-in TFT library Install the Adafruit GFX library and the Adafruit ST7735 library in library manager within the Arduino IDE.